lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 ##### Flow 2 — Execute withdrawal requests

 Anyone calls the permissionless `processExitRequests(count)`, forwarding the per-request EIP-7002 fee.
-It pops the next `count` requests from the FIFO in order and pushes each down the path above: **TWG** applies the exit limits and refunds excess fee, and the **WithdrawalVault** performs the `0x02` check for PWR, encodes the request, and submits it to the EIP-7002 contract.
+It pops the next `count` requests from the FIFO in order and pushes each down the path above: **TWG** applies the exit limits and refunds excess fee, then the **WithdrawalVault** encodes the request and submits it to the EIP-7002 contract.
 A request rejected at the predeploy is dropped and must be re-submitted by a later Oracle report.

 ```solidity
 interface IValidatorsExitBusOracle7002 {